What is Pelvic Organ Prolapse?

 Pelvic organ prolapse happens when the muscles or connective tissues of the pelvis do not work as they should.
 The most common risk factors are:

-- Vaginal childbirth, which can stretch and strain the pelvic floor.
+- Vaginal delivery, which can stretch and strain the pelvic floor.
 Multiple vaginal childbirths raise your risk for pelvic organ prolapse later in life.
 But you can get prolapse even if you have never had children or if you had a cesarean or C-section delivery.

-- Long-term pressure on your abdomen, including pressure from obesity, chronic coughing, or often straining during bowel movements
+- Long-term pressure on your abdomen, including pressure from obesity, chronic coughing, or often straining during bowel movements.

-- Giving birth to a baby weighing more than 8½ pounds
+- Giving birth to a baby weighing more than 8½ pounds.

 - Aging.
 Pelvic floor disorders are more common in older women.
 About 37% of women with pelvic floor disorders are 60 to 79 years of age, and about half are 80 or older.

 - Hormonal changes during menopause.
 Loss of the female hormone estrogen during and after menopause can raise your risk for pelvic organ prolapse.
+Researchers are not sure exactly why this happens.

 - Family history.
 Researchers are studying how genetics can play a role in pelvic organ prolapse.

 Some women indicated that their symptoms are worse at certain times of the day, during physical activity, or after standing for a long time.
-Talk to your health care doctor or nurse about your symptoms to confirm your medical condition.
+Talk to your healthcare doctor or nurse about your symptoms to confirm your medical condition.

-Vaginal Pessar
+Vaginal pessary

 A vaginal pessary is a small, doughnut-shaped device made out of plastic or rubber that can be inserted into the vagina to lend extra support to the pelvic organs.
 Your gynecologist can insert the pessary for you the first time and show you how to remove, clean, and re-insert the device on your own.